by Carl Watner

 Thoreau was particularly out-spoken against voting.
 He saw voting as a sort of gaming.
 “The character of the voters is not staked. … Even voting for the right is doing nothing for it. … A wise man will not leave the right to the mercy of chance, nor wish it to prevail through the power of the majority.
 There is but little virtue in the action of masses of men.”
 Thoreau recognized the importance of civil disobedience, both as an individual moral statement and tactical position.
 Referring to his own short imprisonment and his influence, Thoreau wrote: “If any think that their influence would be lost [in prison], and their voices no longer afflict the ear of the State, …they do not know how much truth is stronger than error, nor how much more eloquently and effectively he can combat injustice who has experienced a little in his own person.”

 Thus concludes our brief survey of voluntaryism in the libertarian tradition.
-Voluntaryism in the hands of 20th Century libertarians has a revolutionary potential that has not been adequately recognized.
-If we wish to remain true to our libertarian heritage, it is clear that voluntaryism as a means, an end, and an insight, deserves our support at this time.
+Voluntaryism has a revolutionary potential that has not been adequately recognized.
+If we wish to remain true to our libertarian heritage, it is clear that voluntaryism as a means, an end, and an insight, deserves our support.